Dyalog/APLProcess/docs/instance.md

 * Settings in the registry section defined by the IniFile parameter (Windows only)
 * Built-in defaults

 A child process will inherit the environment variable settings from the parent process.
-To demonstrate this in a somewhat contrived manner, suppose you started Dyalog APL from a Linux command line as follows:
+To demonstrate this in a somewhat contrived manner, suppose you started Dyalog APL from a Linux/MacOS command line as follows:

 ```APL
 MAXWS=2GB dyalog MAXWS=1GB